US Citizen’s Guide to Marrying in the Philippines and Immigrating a Philippine (Filipina) Spouse to the United States

 Related Blog Posts:

-Virtual Utah Marriage: Alternative to a Proxy Marriage for Immigration Purposes
+Utah Virtual Marriage: A Viable Option to streamline Marriage in the Philippines for US Immigration Purposes

 Disclaimer: This Blog is made available by the lawyer or law firm publisher for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By using this blog site you understand that there is no attorney-client relationship between you and the Blog/Web Site publisher.
 The Blog should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.